al-prk/PechkinRb/README.md

     conn = Pechkin::Connection.new('login', 'password')
     conn.lists # => Array of Pechkin::List instances

+Optionally you can additionally pass third parameter to Pechkin::Connection constructor, to change API url (for example if you plan to use compatible service):

+    conn = Pechkin::Connection.new('login', 'password', 'https://api.pechkin-mail.ru')

 Also, you can use universal invocation method with *#call_method*

     conn.call_method('lists.get_members', list_id: 1)